ansells/octave_chat/README.md

 The application integrates with:

 - **OpenAI GPT-4**: For intelligent conversation and function calling
-- **Custom Tools**: Three specialized functions for customer research (currently using placeholder implementations)
+- **Custom Tools**: Three specialized functions for customer research using the Octave API

 ### Tool Implementation